 The next page records the names of their parents, my great great great grandparents, on both sides:

 It’s hard to make out the old German handwriting (and in smudged pencil), but the men’s first names are August (paternal) and Johann (maternal).
-Discovering that one great great great grandmother was named Eleonora Grobowski bears out a lifelong hunch that some of my ancestors were Polish or Russian.
+One great great great grandmother was named Eleonora Grobowski– likely Polish, or Russian?

 One day I’ll research it all further.
 For now, joyful tears of gratitude at the gift of my ghosts, finally finding its way to my hands.